 10.How much does a visit cost?

-In TJAcupuncutre Clinic, the initial visit is £100 and is 45-90 minutes in duration.
-It includes a full acupuncture treatment, medical history intake and a Chinese medicine consultation.
-All subsequent acupuncture treatments are £65 each and 30-45 minutes in duration.
-IVF-transfer-day Pre and Post acupuncture treatments (two specialty treatments) combined is £150.
-Please note that we also have discounted multi-visit packages or student observation sessions that offer significant rate reductions.
+In TJAcupuncutre Clinic, the cost of initial visit is £108 and is 45-60 minutes in duration.
+It includes a medical history intake, consultation and basic acupuncture treatment.
+All subsequent acupuncture treatments are £68 each and 30-45 minutes in duration.
+IVF-transfer-day Pre and Post acupuncture treatments (two specialty treatments) combined is £160.
+We also have discounted multi-visit packages or student observation sessions that offer a rate of reduction.
 Call for more information.

 We would be happy to answer any additional questions you may have.
 Please feel free to contact us or call 07515695369.